DAH746/SpelunkingGame/README.md

 ## Gem Rusher (2D Platformer and Action Video Game)
-*Transferred from the university enterprise github account to my personal github, therefore insights are not accurate.
+** Transferred from the university enterprise github account to my personal github, therefore insights are not accurate.*

-•	Built using C#, Unity, GitHub, and free 3rd party assets on Unity store (see Third-party Free Assets section below for more information).
+Built using C#, Unity, GitHub, and free 3rd party assets on Unity store (see Third-party Free Assets section below for more information).

 Concept:
 Gem Rusher at its core is a 2D platformer and action game.